rohitrana7/rohitrana7/README.md

 ## Hi there 👋 I'm Rohit Rana
-Evolving with the changing times and technology
+Evolving with the changing times and technology <br>
-I'm a Software Engineer and a BTech graduate focused in Computer Science and Engineering.
+I'm a Software Engineer and a BTech graduate focused in Computer Science and Engineering. <br>
 Aims to have hands-on involvement in diverse domains
 #### I am inspired by quote "If you want to shine like a sun, first burn like a sun." -A. P. J. Abdul Kalam🙏